 When you want to cook a pasta dish, you have to think about specifics.
 Variance in cut, shape, and thickness allow for multitudes of different types of noodles, so be sure to place your pasta in a setting conducive to its size, shape, and texture.
 Consider questions like, “Should I use a light broth or a heavy meat sauce?
 Should I sprinkle my pasta into a soup?
 Should I toss it in olive oil for a cold salad?”

 The better you get to know your noodles, the better you’ll be able to prepare them—and feed yourself.
 Here’s a good place to start: 12 types of pasta noodles and when to use them.

 A wide egg noodle with Tuscan origins, pappardelle is often served with hearty meat sauces, as in Plated’s Winter Ragout Pappardelle recipe.

 Also called bow tie pasta for its shape, farfalle (the Italian word for butterfly) makes a great cold pasta salad, and can also dress up a warm bowl of meat and veggies, as in our Farfalle with Fresh Sausage and English Peas recipe.

 Shells work in a variety of settings, depending on their size.
-If your shells are large enough, you can stuff and bake them (as in this delicious Cheesy Spinach Stuffed Shells recipe), while medium-sized shells work well in casseroles and with meat sauces.
+If your shells are large enough, you can stuff and bake them, while medium-sized shells work well in casseroles and with meat sauces.
 Reserve the smallest shells for adding to soups and stews.

 (Image: Eat, Live, Run)